 The Josep Lluís Sert Council is a community of annual leadership donors who are committed to supporting the Harvard University Graduate School of Design, its students, and the future of design education.
 Sert Council members play an integral role in helping to advance the GSD’s preeminent status and provide essential funding to support our students, faculty, and degree programs.

 Members are committed to supporting the GSD through annual leadership gifts.

 Donors who support the Harvard Graduate School of Design with annual leadership gifts are recognized through the Josep Lluís Sert Council.
-There are three different levels of giving:
+There are four different levels of giving:

 - Associate (annual contributors of $1,000 to $4,999 and adjusted levels for recent graduates)